So Cold It Hurts: 6 Cold Weather Injuries and How to Deal with Them

 Plus, there were half-frozen waves flooding downtown Boston and surrounding towns.
 There was tons of property damage, and people trapped in their vehicles.
 Luckily, there were no major injuries from the flooding.

 Winter brings its own special set of common injuries.
+Here are some tips on preventing a cold-related injury in the first place.
 Here is what you need to know to recognize, prevent, and treat a serious, cold-related injury.

 Cold Weather Injuries